Red Sky in the Morning: Plot

 Then soon after, Anna is invited to the youth club and is reluctant to go at first, but after one trip she realises she enjoys it.
 Through the youth club she gets to know Jeff, whom she thought has invited her on a date at first, but the vicar at the youth club got the name wrong, and through this she realised she might not actually have real feelings for Tony.
 In the next chapter, it mainly centres around Katy's obsession with her birthday.
-When Mrs Peacock denies her a birthday party, Katy gets upset and Anna buts in, trying to resolve the situation by volunteering to plan the party herself.
+When Mrs Peacock denies her a birthday party, Katy gets upset and Anna butts in, trying to resolve the situation by volunteering to plan the party herself.
 Katy is really grateful to Anna for helping her.

 Later after the party, Mr and Mrs Peacock discuss about the difficulties with Ben and in order to be at home more, Mr Peacock promises to get a new job.
 Everything slowly falls into place for the family.
 Anna then decides to get a job but gets her chances sabotaged by Emma.
 Later when Anna is buying envelopes from Mrs Chapman, Mrs Chapman instead decides to hire Anna.
 Through this job, Anna meets all kind of people and learns what it is like to be a shopkeeper.

 Then after Katy got a fever, she spreads it to Anna and Ben too.
 Due to his disability, even a small illness like this caused him to have difficulties breathing, and he passes away.
 Anna has trouble coping with the news and does not know how to respond until her dad comes home and they cry together.
 At first she doesn't confide in her schoolmates but after Debbie, in her straightforward manner, gets Anna to confide in her, she breaks down and after the lesson is over she feels better.
 After that, Katy gives Ben one of her most beloved toys and Anna feels closer to Katy after this.

+When she is at her job she sees a little girl who reminds her of Ben.

 The story progresses with how Anna copes with Ben's death when he was 2 and meets Jackie who turns out to be Tony's handicapped sister.